Climate of Sydney

+Despite the fact that there is no distinct dry or wet season, rainfall peaks during summer and autumn months, and is at its lowest just around the middle of the year, though precipitation can be erratic throughout the year.
+Precipitation varies across the region, with areas adjacent to the coast being the wettest.
 According to the Bureau of Meteorology, Sydney falls in the temperate climate zone with warm to hot summers (Note: Sydney CBD and the Northern Suburbs are within the warm summer zone, whereas Greater Western Sydney is in the hot summer zone.) and no dry season.
 Under the Holdridge Life Zones classification, coastal Sydney falls in the Subtropical Moist Forest zone and the inland, western suburbs in the Subtropical Dry Forest zone.
 According to Troll-Paffen climate classification, Sydney has a warm-temperate subtropical climate.
-Sydney's plant hardiness zone ranges from zone 11a in the east to 9b in the far west.
+Sydney's plant hardiness zone ranges from zone 11a in the east to 9b in the far west, with the majority of the region falling under 10b.

 Sydney has 109.5 clear days and 127.2 cloudy days annually, though it has around 200 days of visible sunshine if partly cloudy days or sunny breaks are counted.
 Overall, Sydney has just about 66% of possible sun for Jun-Aug and around 54% for Dec-Feb, making winter sunnier than summer on average, in addition to the city being sunny around 65% of the time in the year with its 2,640 hours of annual sunshine.
 On some hot summer days, southerly busters decrease temperatures by late afternoon or early evening.
-In the warm season, troughs combined with a humid air mass can bring large amounts of rainfall.
 In late autumn to early winter, the city can be affected by east coast lows.
-Afternoon windspeed recorded in Sydney Airport averages at 24.3 km/h (15.0 mph) in an annual basis, making Sydney the windiest capital city in Australia.

 Sydney experiences an urban heat island effect, making certain parts of the city more vulnerable to extreme heat, particularly the west.
-Efforts have been introduced to investigate and mitigate this heat effect, including increasing shade from tree canopies, adding rooftop gardens to high rise structures and changing pavement colour.
 The El Niño Southern Oscillation, the Indian Ocean Dipole and the Southern Annular Mode play an important role in determining Sydney's weather patterns: drought and bushfire on the one hand, and storms and flooding on the other.
 Sydney is prone to heat waves and drought, which have become more common in the 21st century.
 The region of Sydney, and as well as the rest of the New South Wales coastline, is warmed by the East Australian Current.
-In 2020, researchers at The Australia Institute discovered that Sydney was experiencing longer summers and shorter winters in recent decades, compared to those in the 1950s and 1960s.
-Since the early 1990s, Western Sydney has experienced more intense summer heatwaves than coastal Sydney, with maximum temperatures exceeding those of coastal Sydney by up to 10 C-change.
-Moreover, since the early 2020s, Sydney's summers have become more humid due to global warming, which result in sea temperatures being 1–3 C-change above normal.
+In 2023, Sydney was placed at 9th place by Stars Insider for having the best weather in the world.